linahovanessian/Github-Analytics/README.md

 ## How to see the Demo
 For some reasons , the jar packaging is not being correctly.
 So for now ,if you want to see the demo please clone and import this as a gradle project.
+ * In github-analytics-service/src/main/resources/application.properties set your github username and password.
-Then using the gradle plugin of your IDE:
+ * Then using the gradle plugin of your IDE:
 ```bash
 clean  build
 ```
-and run as a Spring boot application.
+* Then run as a Spring boot application.